 Enforce Kubernetes environment security

-• Manage secrets: Secure and encrypt Kubernetes Secrets object, which stores sensitive data like credentials, tokens, and keys.
+- Manage secrets: Secure and encrypt Kubernetes Secrets object, which stores sensitive data like credentials, tokens, and keys.
 Let only the necessary pods and services access it and change or rotate secrets frequently.
+Using an external secret store such as Azure vault is recommended.

 It is also important to track all access to the Kubernetes control plane.
 Enabling access logs for all API requests will help identify unauthorized access attempts.
 Additionally, it is a good practice to continuously scan Kubernetes manifest files to ensure security best practices and compliance before they are deployed in production.